ahmotek/QScore/README.md

 3. Max resolution tested = 1440px.
 Top-left image will probably require more responsive definitions on CSS, for bigger screens.

 #### Consider future iteration:
+1. Code Refactor :)
-1. Instead of inserting all dynamic data once via 'innerHTML', should include each value separately into its Node.
+2. Instead of inserting all dynamic data once via 'innerHTML', should include each value separately into its Node.
-2. Improve slide arrows functionality selection between Mobile and Desktop.
+3. Improve slide arrows functionality selection between Mobile and Desktop.

 #### Time spent:
 Around 4 1/2 days including: